• Skip to primary navigation

 • About

-• ×
+×

 Home » Recipes » Seafood Recipes

-Published: Nov 30, 2018 · Modified: Oct 9, 2022 by Chef Dennis Littley
+Published: Nov 30, 2018 · Modified: Nov 20, 2024 by Chef Dennis Littley

-Jump to Recipe Print Recipe
+Jump to Recipe

-In the restaurants, I’ve worked in and many that I’ve dined in, Lobster seems to always be King of the Menu, and when you stuff that lobster with lump crab meat you’ve just added to its crowning glory!
+In the restaurants, I’ve worked in and many that I’ve dined in, lobster seems to always be King of the Menu, and when you stuff that lobster with lump crab meat you’ve just added to its crowning glory!

 Thanks to places like Costco and Sam’s Club, Lisa and I enjoy lobster on a regular basis.
 And no matter how you cook it, grilled, broiled or sauteed, it makes for a better and more affordable dinner in your own home, then you’d get going out.
 You’ll even have money left over for a bottle of wine!

-lobster stuffed with crab imperial
+Stuffed lobster tail with crab imperial served on a white plate.

 So as I was thinking of what to prepare for our special Christmas Eve dinner at home (because I waited too long to make reservations….sigh) I immediately thought of a Lobster Tail stuffed with Crab Imperial.
 After all, I had all the ingredients already in-house.